-These exponential bounds turned out to be sufficient in~\cite{GGOW} to compute the non-commutative rank in deterministic polynomial time, over fields of characteristic zero, using an algorithm of Gurvits \cite{Gurvits}.
-After \cite{GGOW}, the following problems were still open: existence of \begin{enumerate} \item[(1)] a polynomial-time algorithm for the problem over finite fields, and \item[(2)] a search version of the problem, that is, explicitly exhibiting a matrix of rank $rd$ in the $d$-th blow-up and a proof that the non-commutative rank is at most $r$, even over fields of characteristic 0. \end{enumerate}
+Recall that an important question was to upper bound $\sigma(R(n, m))$, and exponential bounds were established in \cite{derksen_bound} and \cite{IQS1}.
+These turned out to be sufficient for~\cite{GGOW} to compute the non-commutative rank in deterministic polynomial time, over fields of characteristic zero, by a more refined analysis of Gurvits' algorithm in \cite{Gurvits}.
+After \cite{GGOW}, the following problems were still open: \begin{enumerate} \item[(1)] a polynomial-time algorithm for the problem over finite fields, and \item[(2)] a search version of the problem, that is, explicitly exhibiting a matrix of rank $rd$ in the $d$-th blow-up and a proof that the non-commutative rank is at most $r$, even over fields of characteristic 0. \end{enumerate}

-Recently, Derksen and Makam proved in \cite{DM2} that it suffices to take the maximum over $d$ between $1$ and $n-1$ for sufficiently large fields, by discovering a concavity property of blow-ups, and using the regularity lemma of blow-ups from our previous manuscript \cite{IQS1}.
-In the first version of this note, by showing that the concavity property can be made constructive, and building on the techniques from \cite{IQS1}, we obtained a deterministic polynomial-time algorithm for the non-commutative rank problem, which is constructive and works over large enough fields regardless of the characteristics.
+Recently, Derksen and Makam\cite{DM2} proved that it suffices to take the maximum over $d$ between $1$ and $n-1$, for sufficiently large fields, by discovering a concavity property of blow-ups, and using the regularity lemma of blow-ups from \cite{IQS1}.
+In the first version of this note, by showing that the concavity property can be made constructive, and building on the techniques from \cite{IQS1}, we obtained a deterministic polynomial-time algorithm for the non-commutative rank problem, which is constructive and works over large enough fields regardless of the characteristic.
 This answers the two open problems just mentioned.
-After the first version of this note appeared on the arXiv, we discovered that a very simple observation already gives us the result, without having to use the results from Derksen and Makam.
-This argument also gives a different proof that the nullcone of the matrix semi-invariants (for this concept see \cite{IQS1,DM2}) is defined by those invariants of degree no more than $O(n^2)$.

-To present our main theorem formally, let us recall some basic facts about the non-commutative rank.
-A subspace $V$ of $\F^n$ is an {\em $s$-shrunk subspace} of $\cB$ if $\dim \cB(V)\leq \dim V-s$.
-If $\cB$ has an $s$-shrunk subspace, then no matrix from $\cB$ can have rank larger than $n-s$.
-As by a square $d$-blow-up, $s$-shrunk subspaces are blown up to $ds$-shrunk subspaces, the existence of an $s$-shrunk subspace implies an upper bound $n-s$ for the non-commutative rank of $\cB$.
-Fortin and Reutenauer showed in \cite{FR04} that the minimum of the number $n-s$ such that there exist $s$-shrunk subspaces coincides with the non-commutative rank.